-- Issues in setting work talk to the relevant subject lead or SENCO. - Issues with behaviour talk to the relevant Head of Key Stage. - Issues with IT email ICTsupport@fearnhill.herts.sch.uk. - Issues with their own workload or wellbeing talk to their line manager. - Concerns about data protection email tim.spencer10@fearnhill.herts.sch.uk. - Concerns about safeguarding record on CPOMS and speak to a designated safeguarding person (NBR/VBS/RBN/ESE).
+- Issues in setting work talk to the relevant subject lead or SENDCO. - Issues with behaviour talk to the relevant Head of Key Stage. - Issues with IT raise a ticket with Priory Network Helpdesk. - Issues with their own workload or wellbeing talk to their line manager. - Concerns about data protection email tim.spencer10@fearnhill.herts.sch.uk. - Concerns about safeguarding record on CPOMS and speak to a designated safeguarding person (MPS/LTY/RBN/ESE/CBN).